konstantinosftw/Soar-IPD-Thesis-code/README.md

 ## Introduction

+This is the code for 4 differend PD and IPD agents, with and without reinforcment learning abilities.
+Specifically:

+1. `pd-standalone.soar` is a PD agent that plays against an opponent (opponents are: random, always coop, always defect)
+2. `pd-standalone-rl.soar` is a PD adent that uses reinforcement learning to handle the above opponents (it always results to the dominant strategy, of course)
+3. `ipd-rl-look-back.soar` in an IPD agent that uses reinforcement learning to win any one of the following 12 opponents
+4. `ipd-multi-opponent-runs.soar` in an IPD agent that uses reinforcement learning and plays consequtively with all the following 12 opponents, straight.
+That is 2400 iterations.

+The rules are Axelrod's Tournament rules, 200 iterations per game.

-A Reinforcement Learning Soar agent that plays against an environment of 12 opponent strategies.
-The strategies are included in the same file and are the following:
+The 12 opponent strategies are the following:

 1. Cooperate
 2. Defect